Indianapolis Emergency Order of Custody Attorney

 - Your ex-spouse is abusing drugs or alcohol, putting your child at risk of harm.

 These are only a sample of the possible situations that could arise.
-If you believe your child is at risk, no matter the reason, a consultation with family attorney Angela Trapp will bring your specific case into focus and clarify whether an emergency hearing is the best strategy to protect your child from danger.
+If you believe your child is at risk, no matter the reason, a consultation with Indianapolis emergency orders attorney Angie Trapp will bring your specific case into focus and clarify whether an emergency hearing is the best strategy to protect your child from danger.

 What Does an Emergency Hearing Accomplish?